davidsneal/maxmind-csv-import/README.md

-Maxmind CSV Import
+MaxMind CSV Import
 ==================

-An automated import from Maxmind's GeoIP Legacy Country CSV, from CSV to MySQL
+An automated import from MaxMind's GeoIP Legacy Country CSV, from CSV to MySQL